lajtomekadimon/tukosmo/README.md

 **If you are using a desktop system or a server with more software, please follow step-by-step installation and check every command you run.**

-Now, edit Tukosmo.toml file and be sure everything is okay; `reset` value must be true for installation.
+Now, edit Tukosmo.toml file and be sure everything is okay;
+`reset = "true"` is needed for installation, and in production you must set `mode = "production"` and `domain` (have in mind that `password` will be changed automatically by the Makefile).

 ## Installation